lightsyr/lightsyr/README.md

 - 👋 Hi, I’m @lightsyr
-- 👀 I’m interested in Programming, Gaming and
+- 👀 I’m interested in Full Stack Programming
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 You can contact me by e-mail: contato.leandroncampos@gmail.com